- Tactile, high-speed keys: Quiet mechanical keys deliver gaming-grade responsiveness and superior tactile feedback without noise distractions

 Logitech announced its first mechanical keyboard, G710+ in 2012 and since then it has become sort of a classic among gamers.
 With the G710+ Logitech found the perfect balance in terms of features while still remaining comfortable to use in every situation.

-Logitech G710+ is something else though, it’s a pure gaming keyboard.
+Logitech G710+ is something else though, it’s a pure gaming keyboard suited for all sorts of games, CS:GO included obviously.

 Logitech G710+ Overview